miboerg/raytracing/readme.md

 &emsp; **radius:** radius of the sphere. <br>
 &emsp; **color:** color of the sphere in hex format. <br>

-### Top generate the image shown above, use the following settings.json file:
+### To generate the image shown above, use the following settings.json file:

 ```{
   "width": 1600,